pearlchen/nfc-starter-apps/README.md

 This repo contains 3 starter apps to kick off your NFC development for Android.

-These apps were originally created for [Professional Android Sensor Programming](http://www.wiley.com/WileyCDA/WileyTitle/productCd-1118183487.html) written by Greg Milette & Adam Stroud and published by Wrox Press, then forked from the book's _Great Android Sensing Toolkit_ library found also on github here: [GAST-lib](https://github.com/pchen/gast-lib).
+These apps were originally created for [Professional Android Sensor Programming](http://www.wiley.com/WileyCDA/WileyTitle/productCd-1118183487.html) written by Greg Milette & Adam Stroud and published by Wrox Press, then forked from the book's [Great Android Sensing Toolkit (GAST)](https://github.com/pchen/gast-lib) library.
 I am the contributing author of _Chapter 11: Near Field Communication (NFC)_ and a contributing co-author for _Chapter 10: Android Open Accessory_.

 ## How to get started with development